Updated May 2026

 A healthy sex life is about much more than how often you “do it.”
 Sex is not only pleasurable, but it can also pave the way for other benefits to your overall health.
-Sex can serve as a stress release, help lower blood pressure, improve sleep, lift depression and help your immune system, according to information from the American Academy of Family Physicians.
+Sex can serve as a stress release, help lower blood pressure, improve sleep, lift depression and help your immune system.

 But how can you help ensure a healthy sex life, and what does it reveal about your overall health?

-Essentially, a healthy sex life centers around communication and awareness.
 We believe a good sex life is an important part of your health.
 We want to assure you that we are available to answer any questions or concerns you may have about what’s going on in the bedroom.
+Don’t ever be embarrassed to discuss sensitive subjects with us.
+We are part of your medical team and we want you to live the healthiest life possible.
+Just contact us for an appointment.

 What Is a Healthy Sex Life?